c-whitaker00/VLSI_Lab1/README.md

 # VLSI_Lab1
-All written in Verilog, this lab covers an unsigned parallel multiplier, multiplication of signed operands, a conditional sum adder, and a k-1 N bit adder, and a sequential logic circuit.
+All written in Verilog, this lab covers an unsigned parallel multiplier (Problem 1), multiplication of signed operands (Problem 2), a conditional sum adder (Problem 3), and a k-1 N bit adder (Problem 4), and a sequential logic circuit (Problem 5).